WhitakerLab/WhitakerLabProjectManagement/Jessie-Liu/Weekly-meetings.md

 #### What would you like to work on next week?
 * Keep the analysis going!
 * Make poster for OHBM
+  * KW: Great - looking forward to seeing it :sparkles:
 * Get the Singapore visa sorted

 #### Where do you need help from Kirstie?
 * IDP grouping
+  * KW: Done! :white_check_mark:
 * Feedback on manuscript
+  * KW: On the to do list!

 _________
 ### Date: 25th April 2018